modeset/-deprecated-cmsimple/README.md

 CMSimple is an easy-to-use but extensible CMS wrapped around the Mercury editor (https://github.com/jejacks0n/mercury), written as a Rails engine.

+## Rails 3

+A stable version of the project is available on the branch `rails3-stable`.
+Rails 3 projects should point to that tag in their Gemfile.

 ## Getting Started

 Add the gem to your Gemfile